Skip to main content

 Region

-A region represents a geographic area with one or more physical data centers managed by a cloud service provider.
-Polaris supports the following AWS regions:
+A region represents a geographic area with one or more physical data centers managed by a cloud provider.
+For a list of regions Polaris supports, see Cloud providers and regions.

 Schema enforcement mode